eviltik/evilscan/README.md

 ```

 **Pause/unpause**

-You can pause/unpause a running scan by sending SIGUSR1 signal
+You can pause/unpause a running scan by sending SIGUSR1 signal.
+First time it will pause the process, second time it will unpause it.
 ```
 kill -SIGUSR1 19859 # where 19859 is the pid of nodejs process running evilscan
 ```